-You may believe you’re diligent with your dollars, but Dave Ramsey thinks there’s room for improvement.
+You may believe you’re diligent with your dollars, but Dave Ramsey says there’s more room for improvement.
 However, it’s not about the extravagant purchases, but rather your ordinary habits that might be nibbling away at your bank balance.

 Here are 10 everyday ways Dave Ramsey says you’re wasting money.